-And as an education copywriter, I’m here to make sure they do exactly that.
+And as your (hopefully) new education copywriter, I’m here to make sure they do exactly that.

 And so when sales are slow, they pour time and energy they don’t have into trialling new platforms, searching for new strategies and gambling on ads in the hope that *something* will stick.